Car Insurance Report 2020: How does pricing stack up in your state and are you paying too much?

 Lamont says, “With so much pressure on household budgets, it’s unsurprising many Victorian motorists are looking to park their comprehensive car insurance.
 However, for those who want to maintain coverage, the good news is that the less time you spend on the road, the better the savings you could be banking.”

-Can car owners afford to stay loyal to their insurer?
+Can car owners afford to stay loyal to their provider?

 While a quarter of car owners told Mozo they thought their car insurance was too expensive, one in three failed to shop around for a better deal.